Kaid00/joplin-note-statistics/README.md

 If you want to build the plugin by your own simply run `npm run dist`.

+### Install Built plugin

+- Open Joplin **Configuration > Plugins** section
+- Under Advanced Settings, add the plugin path in the **Development plugins** text field.
+- This should be the path to your main plugin directory, i.e. `path/to/your/root/plugin/directory`.

 ### Updating the plugin framework

 To update the plugin framework, run `npm run update`.